aproapeom/edollar_local_gui_rpc_wallet/README.md

 Copy the files to your edollar folder - run start_wallet.bat, wait for the daemon to sync with the network.

-Start_wallet.bat will start :
+Start_wallet.bat will start :<br> edollar daemon<br>
-edollar daemon
-edollar rpc daemon
+edollar rpc daemon<br>
-chrome with websecurity off - IT IS NOT SAFE TO USE THIS INSTANCE OF CHROME FOR BROWSING THE INTERNET
+chrome with websecurity off - IT IS NOT SAFE TO USE THIS INSTANCE OF CHROME FOR BROWSING THE INTERNET <br>

 If you already have a cli-wallet, copy the 3 wallet files to /wallets folder to use it.
 It works on WINDOWS ONLY and needs Chrome to be installed.